If you're feeling the pinch in retirement, make sure you aren't missing out on vital help, which could be worth thousands of pounds a year.

 Those living in Scotland, Wales or Northern Ireland qualify for a free bus pass when they reach the age of 60.

-A senior railcard will give you a third off standard and first class anytime, off-peak and advance fares and it costs just £30 a year.
+A Senior Railcard will give you a third off standard and first-class anytime, off-peak and advance fares and it costs just £30 for the one-year card or £70 for the three-year option.

-British nationals born on or before 2nd September 1929 could get a free passport.
+British nationals born on or before 2nd September 1929 could get a free passport, saving you up to £85.

 Entertainment, shopping and culture